United States forms

 - Submitting an application without a valid signature.

-- Submitting original documents when they are not required can lead to the risk of their destruction.
+- Submitting original documents when not necessary can lead to their destruction.

 - Not disclosing all grounds of inadmissibility.